WARH: Smooth jazz (2000–2005)

-Adult hits (2005-present)
+Adult hits (2005–present)

 On April 10, 2005, after playing "Thank You" by Euge Groove, the station adopted its current adult hits format, branded as "106-5 The Arch."
 The first song on "The Arch" was "Roll With the Changes" by REO Speedwagon.
 The station adopted its current WARH call letters on April 18, 2005.
 WARH was initially programmed by Jules Riley.
-The Program Director since 2016 is Scott Roddy, who also serves as the Program Director for sister station WIL-FM.
+The Program Director since 2019 is Marty Linck, who also serves as the program director for sister station KSHE.

 On January 19, 2011, Bonneville announced the sale of WARH, as well as 16 other stations in four markets (St. Louis, Chicago, Cincinnati and Washington, D.C.), to Minneapolis-based Hubbard Broadcasting.
 The sale was completed on April 29, 2011.
-Hubbard has kept the adult hits format in place, which continues as one of St. Louis' top ten stations.